Little Richard

 Richard is cited as one of the first crossover black artists, reaching audiences of all races.
 His music and concerts broke the color line, drawing black and white people together despite attempts to sustain segregation.
-Many of his contemporaries, including Elvis Presley, Buddy Holly, Bill Haley, Jerry Lee Lewis, the Everly Brothers, Gene Vincent and Eddie Cochran, recorded covers of his works.
-Taken by his music and style, and personally covering four of Richard's songs on his own two breakthrough albums in 1956, Presley told Richard in 1969 that his music was an inspiration to him and that he was "the greatest".
+Many of his contemporaries, including Elvis Presley, Buddy Holly, Bill Haley, Jerry Lee Lewis, the Everly Brothers, Gene Vincent, Pat Boone, and Eddie Cochran, recorded covers of his works.

 Richard was honored by many institutions.
 He was inducted into the Rock and Roll Hall of Fame as part of its first group of inductees in 1986.
 He was also inducted into the Songwriters Hall of Fame.
 He was the recipient of Lifetime Achievement Awards from The Recording Academy and the Rhythm and Blues Foundation.
-In 2015, Richard received a Rhapsody & Rhythm Award from the National Museum of African American Music for his key role in the formation of popular music genres and helping to bring an end to the racial divide on the music charts and in concert in the mid-1950s changing American culture significantly.
-"Tutti Frutti" was included in the National Recording Registry of the Library of Congress in 2010, which stated that his "unique vocalizing over the irresistible beat announced a new era in music".
+In 2015, Richard received a Rhapsody & Rhythm Award from the National Museum of African American Music.
+"Tutti Frutti" was included in the National Recording Registry of the Library of Congress in 2009, which stated that his "unique vocalizing over the irresistible beat announced a new era in music."